Gigaspaces/solution-hub/spring-data-gigaspaces-examples/advanced/transaction/README.md

 MeetingRoom{address=Address{city='New York', localAddress='Main Street, 1'}, name='green'}
 ```

-To read more on this topic, please, refer to [XAP Transactions](http://docs.gigaspaces.com/xap101/transaction-overview.html).
+To read more on this topic, please, refer to [Gigaspaces Transactions](http://docs.gigaspaces.com/latest/dev-java/transaction-overview.html).